Interlisp/Interlisp.github.io/content/en/history/glossary/_index.md

        Fuji Xerox.
 Subsequently ported to little-endian processors and other operating systems.

 SDL
-: Structured Design Language
+: Structured Design Language.

 Sysout
-: A file containing the saved state of Interlisp virtual memroy
+: A file containing the saved state of Interlisp virtual memory.

 X11
-: The X Window System
+: The X Window System.

 ### Organizations